UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Heat pumps efficiently transfer thermal energy from cold outdoor air to warm your home through a refrigerant cycle.

-The most common question people ask is, “How can a heat pump find heat outside when it’s 30 degrees and freezing?”
-It seems impossible, but it comes down to physics.
-Even cold air contains thermal energy.
-Absolute zero (where there is no heat energy) is -459.67°F. Anything warmer than that has some heat energy in it.
+The most common question homeowners ask is, “How does a heat pump work in winter when it is freezing outside?”
+It feels completely counterintuitive, but it all comes down to basic physics.
+Even freezing cold air contains a surprising amount of thermal energy.
+In fact, absolute zero (the scientific point where there is zero heat energy) is -459.67°F. As long as the air outside your window is warmer than that, there is heat waiting to be extracted.

 Infographic showing a heat pump cooling a home in summer by transferring indoor heat outdoors in four steps.